Skip to Main Content

 At-Will Employment

 Indiana is an at-will employment state.
 Generally, employers may discharge employees for any reason or no reason.
-However, there are three primary exceptions to the employment-at-will doctrine: (1) adequate independent consideration (e.g., assurance from the employer of job security or permanency); (2) violation of statutory right or duty (e.g., workers' compensation retaliation); and (3) promissory estoppel (e.g., employee relied upon employer promise to detriment).
+(Duty v.
+Boys & Girls Club of Porter County, 23 N.E.3d 768 (2014)) However, there are three primary exceptions to the at-will employment doctrine: (1) adequate independent consideration (e.g., assurance from the employer of job security or permanency); (2) violation of statutory right or duty (e.g., workers' compensation retaliation); and (3) promissory estoppel (e.g., employee relied upon employer promise to detriment).
 Orr v.
 Westminster Village North, Inc., 689 N.E.2d 712 (Ind.
 1997).

 Immigration Verification